underscoreio/shapeless-guide/src/pages/intro/index.md

 we will concentrate on a few compelling use cases and use them to build a picture of the tools and patterns available.

-Before we start,
-let's talk about what generic programming is and why shapeless is such a compelling tool.
+Before we start, let's talk about what generic programming is and why shapeless is so exciting to Scala developers.